Sepideh-Harajchi/Voxelized_Railway_Ballast_Generation/README.md

 **Numerical investigation of GPR performance over voxelized heterogeneous railway ballast: influence of layer composition and antenna frequency**

-submitted to *Computers & Geosciences*.
+submitted to the *Journal of Applied Geophysics*.

 ---